 Useful CSF Commands

-CSF is the most popular software firewall in use on Linux servers around the world.
+CSF is the most popular software firewall in use on Linux VPS Servers around the world.
 From monitoring login attempts to locking down unused ports CSF is an essential bit of kit to protect your server.
-After installing CSF you will need the correct commands to effectively manage CSF.
+After installing CSF you will need some useful CSF commands to effectively manage CSF.
 This is especially true if you are using CSF without any sort of GUI like you have inside cPanel.